rschristopher/ischristtrue.com/src/ancient-views/logos.md

     * technology -- the study of techne (art, skill, technique)?
     * apology -- the study of from/of?

+*Note* the **ap-** in *apology* simply means "from" or "of", but what is an apology the study of, exactly?
+The study of *of*?
-None of these make much sense, however, if we recognize the etymological root *logia* then these all make a lot more sense, e.g.,
+None of these make much sense, however, if we recognize the etymological root of *logia* then these all make sense, e.g.,

 !!! info "Logia suffix"
     * trilogy -- 3 stories
     * technology -- techne (art, skill, technique) stories
-    * apology -- from/of the word.
-We still have this same connotation with  "apologetics" as in *Christian Apologetics*.
+    * apology -- from/of the word (of God).
+We still have this connotation in *Christian Apologetics*, but more generally if you're making an apology you're probably explaining some prior words (misspoken or otherwise)

     We can even get a better sese  of the supposed "study of" scholastic disciplines,